 I am currently working with a research team (Jennifer Cunningham, Kent State University; Lyra Hilliard, University of Maryland; Natalie Stillman-Webb, University of Utah) to conduct a cross-institutional, mixed-methods study of the extent to which blended and online writing courses function as communities of inquiry.
 Our project is funded by institutional grants from IUP and Kent State, and by a CCCC Emergent Researcher Grant.

 Stewart, Mary K., Hilliard, Lyra, Stillman-Webb, Natalie, & Cunningham, Jennifer M. (in press).
 The CoI in Writing Studies survey: Interpreting social presence in particular disciplinary contexts.
-Online Learning Journal 24(4).
+Online Learning Journal.

-Stewart, Mary K. (in press).
+Stewart, Mary K. (2021).
 Student-teacher conferencing in zoom: Asymmetrical power in a digital space/(non)place.
 Kairos: A Journal for Teachers of Writing in Webbed Environments 25(2).

-Stewart, Mary K. (in press).
+Stewart, Mary K. (2020).
 Strategic design: A case study of designing a globally distributed, condensed format, online pedagogy course for FYC instructors.
-PARS in Practice: More Resources and Strategies for Online Writing Instructors.
+In Jessie Borgman & Casey McArdle (Eds.), PARS in Practice: More Resources and Strategies for Online Writing Instructors., pp.47-69.
+WAC Clearinghouse; University Press of Colorado.

 Stewart, Mary K. (2019).
 The Community of Inquiry Survey: An Instrument for Assessing Online Writing Courses.
 Computers and Composition 52, 37-52.